bird-bench/BIRD-Interact/bird_interact_conv/README.md

 4. **Turn limit**
    The back-and-forth in the clarification round is limited by two things:
    • how many ambiguity points were marked in the task, plus
-   • a small extra “user patience” allowance (default is 3).
+   • a small extra “user patience” (i.e., extra turns) allowance with the default being 3.

 ---